OpportunityIntl/styleguides/ruby.md

 end
 ```

-- Never use for, unless you know exactly why.
-Most of the time iterators should be used instead. for is implemented in terms of each (so you're adding a level of indirection), but with a twist - for doesn't introduce a new scope (unlike each) and variables defined in its block will be visible outside it.
+- Never use `for`, unless you know exactly why.
+Most of the time iterators should be used instead. `for` is implemented in terms of `each` (so you're adding a level of indirection), but with a twist - `for` doesn't introduce a new scope (unlike `each`) and variables defined in its block will be visible outside it.

 ```ruby
 arr = [1, 2, 3]